yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_monitor.md

 {
-"title": "Monitor APIs and applications in API Manager", "linkTitle": "Monitor APIs and applications in API Manager", "date": "2019-09-17",
+    "title": "Monitor APIs and applications in API Manager", "linkTitle": "Monitor APIs and applications",
+    "weight": "8",
+    "date": "2019-09-17",
-"description": " API administrators and organization administrators can use the **Monitoring**\\ntab in API Manager to view metrics on all invoked APIs and client applications in the system."
+    "description": "Use the **Monitoring** tab in API Manager to view metrics on all invoked APIs and client applications in the system."
 }
-﻿

 API administrators and organization administrators can use the **Monitoring** tab in API Manager to view metrics on all invoked APIs and client applications in the system.